openmopac/openmopac.github.io/content/guides/proteins.md

 MOPAC contains several features designed specifically for proteins.
 As suggested by its name, the MOZYME solver was designed to study proton transfer reactions in enzymes.
 An atomistic study of proteins such as enzymes needs to start with atomistic structure, which can be large and complicated.
-A popular source of protein structure data is the Protein Data Bank (PDB), and MOPAC has tools for processing data from this source and preparing it for MOZYME calculations.
+A popular source of protein structure data is the [Protein Data Bank (PDB)](https://www.rcsb.org), and MOPAC has tools for processing data from this source and preparing it for MOZYME calculations.
 These tools are associated with specific MOPAC keywords, and the simplest of these tools/keywords are summarized below.
-See the online MOPAC manual for more detailed information on advanced protein functionality such as transition state searches for enzymatic reactions.
+See the online MOPAC manual for more detailed information on advanced protein functionality such as transition state searches for enzymatic reactions and some worked examples.

 ## GEO_DAT

 MOPAC can read protein structures that are stored in the PDB file format, usually with a `.pdb` file extension.
-Specifically, a PDB file `protein.pdb` file can be read by using the `GEO_DAT="protein.pdb"` keyword instead of inputting the protein structure directly into the MOPAC input file.
+Specifically, a PDB file `protein.pdb` file can be read by using the `GEO_DAT="protein.pdb"` keyword instead of inputting the protein structure directly into a MOPAC input file.
 In addition to the structure data, MOPAC retains the atom labels from the PDB file.

-In recent years, the PDB has switched from the PDB file format to the mmCIF file format with a `.mmcif` file extension, but MOPAC does not directly support the mmCIF file format.
+In recent years, the PDB has switched from the PDB file format to the mmCIF file format with a `.mmcif` file extension, but MOPAC presently does not directly support the mmCIF file format.

 ## PDBOUT